Thesis and Dissertation Forms (English Dept. Graduate Studies Office)

 Working Bibliography: List the sources that directly support the literature review and models for your methodology, but include everything consulted at this point, not just those cited in the prospectus.
 Some projects separate the sources into sections that indicate which sources supports specific themes, topics or methods.

-The Oral Defense: In a separate document, outline your talking points, select visuals or other examples, and anticipate challenges during the research process.
+The Oral Defense (for dissertations): In a separate document, outline your talking points, select visuals or other examples, and anticipate challenges during the research process.
 Plan to explain these in a 15- or 20-minute presentation during the prospectus defense.
 A tentative writing schedule will be discussed so that the committee knows how the project will proceed and who will read which sections.
 You might end with questions or concerns to offer the committee.

 Introduction sets the stage by identifying a “lack of conversation” and “dissonance” among scholarly discussions from Writing Center studies, Composition Pedagogy, professionalization literature, and pedagogical practices when she chose to focus on the lived professional and educational experiences of graduate student tutor / teachers.
-She first examines issues of definitions and words that fail to encompass the complexity of graduate students within their multiple professional identities and pedagogical spaces.
+The writer first examines issues of definitions and words that fail to encompass the complexity of graduate students within their multiple professional identities and pedagogical spaces.
 This discussion leads to a key term, “reflexive reflection” that incorporates discourse communities and complicates current descriptions of what we think of as “good” pedagogical theory and goals.

 Literature Review: Still within the Introductory section, these definitional research problems lead immediately to a review of literature about discourse communities and communities of practice in order to gather the strands or fragments that will be brought together in this new conversation about a subject that challenges and disrupts the individual bodies of scholarly conversation.
-Her strategy is an organic one, with the literature discussed throughout her argument, that then forces scholars to talk to one another in a kind of musical retuning into counterpoint harmony.
+The writer’s strategy is an organic one, with the literature discussed throughout her argument, that then forces scholars to talk to one another in a kind of musical retuning into counterpoint harmony.
 The introductory section offers many of the specific argument moves in miniature, within and against the literature, which will be developed and expanded by the empirical evidence collected during the research process.

 Methodology makes the case for lore as a flexible, experience-based, narrative methodology and takes on the scholarly debates about lore’s value and how it supports the goals of the project to examine reflection and reflexivity in more fluid, community-based ways.
-She then moved into describing the specific methods, which are the specific tools for empirical and ethnographic teacher research: surveys, interviews, teaching portfolios and observations.
+The writer then moved into describing the specific methods, which are the specific tools for empirical and ethnographic teacher research: surveys, interviews, teaching portfolios and observations.
 Each stage of data collection is described and the planned sequence builds toward the necessary triangulation of data and the goals of building an interpretation.

 Chapter Outline reminds us that the dissertation will take on scholarship throughout as it builds an argument based on the evidence collected about graduate student tutor/teachers.
 The Introductory chapter will answer the broad research questions by using a literature review as well as some of the research results.
 This chapter and all the subsequent chapters are driven by specific research questions that have data collection tools associated with them.
-Here’s where we find a specific statement of what she’s planning to find, stated as hypotheses that will tested and proven by the data collected:
+Here’s where we find a specific statement of what the writer is planning to find, stated as hypotheses that will tested and proven by the data collected: